Language: EN

 Unlike high-level languages like C++ or Java, which are easier for humans to understand, assembly language is designed to be easier for the processor to understand.

-For example, the ADD instruction in assembly represents an addition operation in the processor.
+For example, the instruction ADD in assembly represents an addition operation in the processor.
 The assembler converts this instruction to its equivalent in binary code so that the processor can execute it.

 section .data